gpstar81/GPStar-proton-pack/WAND.md

 **Special Switches**

-These switches utilize a "pull down" resistor to measure the difference in voltage when the button os switch is depressed.
+These switches utilize a "pull down" resistor to measure the difference in voltage when the button or switch is depressed.
 Each switch will get +5V power on one wire, while the other wire will connect to both a 10K resistor and an Arduino Nano pin.
 The other side of the resistor will connect to ground.
 This allows the pin to go to ground (low) when power is not supplied (read: the switch is not depressed), and the pin gets when +5V is present when the switch is depressed.

 | MODE SWITCH → SW6 |    |            |    | Nano Pin | Hasbro Ref |                                       |
 |-------------------|----|------------|----|----------|------------|---------------------------------------|